 People switched to electronic communication with doctors; telemedicine is now on the agenda of most primary care providers.
 Digital-friendly regulations have been passed to foster the development of digital health solutions.
 Access to data has become the most formidable power of 21st-century health systems.

 Regina Hodits concludes: “DTx can reach a number of patients we would never be able to reach with physical medical solutions.
 By now, personalized advice and continuous feedback are at your fingertips.
 People have the right to get accurate diagnoses, effective treatments, and reliable information to help them make decisions.

 And finally, patients have the right to know where they are on their health journey and what the next steps are.
 This can only be achieved by injecting digital solutions into life sciences.”

 Founded in 1998, Wellington Partners is a leading European Venture Capital (VC) firm investing in early- and growth-stage life science companies, active in the fields of therapeutics, medical technology, diagnostics, digital health, and industrial biotechnology.

-Want the latest in digital health and news delivered directly to your inbox?
-Sign-up for The Sidebar now.
+Don't get left behind.
+Stay up to date and sign-up for The Sidebar now.
 (Don’t worry, you can unsubscribe at any time.)